Mental chronometry: Simple RT paradigms

 Simple reaction time is the motion required for an observer to respond to the presence of a stimulus.
 For example, a subject might be asked to press a button as soon as a light or sound appears.
 Mean RT for college-age individuals is about 160 milliseconds to detect an auditory stimulus, and approximately 190 milliseconds to detect visual stimulus.

 The mean RTs for sprinters at the Beijing Olympics were 166 ms for males and 169 ms for females, but in one out of 1,000 starts they can achieve 109 ms and 121 ms, respectively.
 This study also concluded that longer female RTs can be an artifact of the measurement method used, suggesting that the starting block sensor system might overlook a female false-start due to insufficient pressure on the pads.
 The authors suggested compensating for this threshold would improve false-start detection accuracy with female runners.

-The IAAF has a controversial rule that if an athlete moves in less than 100 ms, it counts as a false start, and he or she may be (since 2009, even must be) disqualified – even despite an IAAF-commissioned study in 2009 that indicated top sprinters are able to sometimes react in 80–85 ms.
+The IAAF has a controversial rule that if an athlete moves in less than 100 ms, it counts as a false start, and since 2009, they must be disqualified – even despite an IAAF-commissioned study in 2009 that indicated top sprinters are able to sometimes react in 80–85 ms.